Clearly, The Paradigm of Government As We Know It Does Not Work.

 A project is Open Source when its code base is public and editable.

 Wherever communities come together to solve a problem, open source can provide a way to collaborate for a solution that can be shared and improved upon.
-Now, blockchains can add a way to transact in a completely transparent and trust-less way.
+Blockchains can add a way to transact in a completely transparent and trust-less way.
 This eliminates the middle-man (banks).

 We are already starting to see a proliferation of maker spaces and markets operating organically and sustainably by community activists using these tools and technologies.
 These maker spaces are beginning to displace the current mainstream ways and means by showing us a better way to get things done – far more robustly.

 Blockchain is the best example of decentralized technology and governance right now.
 Remember, decentralized does not necessarily mean open.
 A blockchain can be decentralized, but not open.

 Community (local) markets can decentralized.

 Would Eliminating all Prohibition Create a More Peaceful and Prosperous Society?